wightwulf1944/Hentoid-Resources/Getting-Started.md

 ![Library Directory](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/06-setup-app-library.png)

 ###### From this point, `Hentoid` will ask you where to save your downloads.
-Keep the default option if this is the first time that you are using `Hentoid` then tap select to proceed - otherwise, browse to the directory where your downloads are saved.
+Choose the `Default` option if this is the first time that you are using `Hentoid` or if you want to save on internal storage - otherwise, tapping on `Custom` will allow you to choose a different directory and (if your device supports this) an SD Card.
+If you need help in this area, check out the [Custom-Library.md] guide.

 ![Library Import Confirm Dialog](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/07-setup-app-library-import-dialog.png)

-###### `Hentoid` will now ask you to confirm if it finds a library, or proceed directly to creating a library if it does not.
+###### If `Hentoid` finds a library, it will now ask you to confirm importing it.
+You won't see this on a new install.

 ![Library Importing Dialog](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/08-setup-app-library-importing.png)

-###### `Hentoid` will import any valid files that it finds in your library folder.
+###### For those with existing libraries, `Hentoid` will import any valid files that it finds in your library folder.
 This includes files from prior versions of `Hentoid` (e.g.; `FakkuDroid` & `FakkuDroidV3`).
 The import process will go over all of your previous downloads, so give it time if you have a particularly large library.

 ![Adding to DB Dialog](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/09-setup-app-library-db-add.png)